My guitar collection - Acoustics

 Strings:

 You have heard of John Mayer, have you not?
 You know that he plays a Martin OM, right?
 Well, I read an interview where he extolled the virtues of having a smaller box.
 Also in interviews with other finger-stylists in Acoustic Guitar, I had become intrigued with the concept of having an acoustic with a smaller body, be it either an OM or a 000.
+(With respect to a smaller box, interestingly enough Collings released a limited run of 24 Dark Vintage Sunburst 0002H Custom T ‘Joe Henry’ instruments in the early-20s which otherwise differ from this particular triple-0 only by an increased body depth of 4¾” and its traditional build.)
 Fortunately here in Seattle, a store like Dusty Strings allows anybody to test-drive a wide range of high-end acoustic guitars built by a large selection of manufacturers.
 So that is what you do.
 And the Collings 0001 they had sounded pretty good.
 Then, as luck had it, this guitar (listed as a 2006) was offered on eBay by Big Jim’s Guitars, a well respected name in collecting circles.
 So that was it!
 Never looked back, since it has all I ever wanted: beautiful exterior, heavenly sounding, and plays like butter.
 It is nice to compare the sound of this smaller model with its large brother, the D2HA.
-You will notice right away that there are more mids and sparkling highs, since the lows have been suppressed.
+Although rosewood emphasizes lows and highs more than other tonewoods for back and sides, i.e. a “smiley” EQ-curve, you will notice right away that there is more midrange with sparkling highs compared to the dreadnought, since the smaller body will still suppress some lows.
 My absolute favorite fingerstyle guitar nowadays frequently in tow when visiting friends so I can entertain the crowd.
-And the pickguard is entirely obsolete; I have not touched this guitar with a pick yet ...

 The story behind this guitar